gabbobersi/Conway_game_of_life/README.md

 - pygame module (pip install pygame)

 ## Background
 I was searching for a project with fast implementation, quick visual feedback and a lot of room for improvement.
+All this, with the addition of a lot of fun.
+Here's the idea.

 Here some resources I used:
 - [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
 - [YouTube Numberphile](https://www.youtube.com/watch?v=R9Plq-D1gEk&ab_channel=Numberphile)